- Wire & Cable

 "Ring terminals are the most secure type of tongue style terminal available."

 How do you use ring terminals?

 Installing ring terminals is easier than you may think.
 The first thing you need is the proper tool.
+Depending on the types of crimp connectors you are using, you will need specific tools.
 We'll be using the VTTR50 as it can crimp 22 to 8 gauge terminals.
 Once your wires are properly stripped and prepared simply slide the wire into the terminal body making sure the insulation butts up to the barrel of the ring terminal.
 Make sure you insert the terminal into the proper crimp nest.
 Identification is made easy by the colored dots which should match the insulation on the ring terminal.
 Now, simply close the tool with the terminal barrel centered.
 One completed cycle of the tool is all it takes to complete the crimp.
 When inspecting the crimp, look for clean indentations and ensure that the terminal is not damaged or bent.
 The next step is to activate the heat shrink using the proper tool.
 All that's left is the tug test.
 With a gentle pull, you'll be able to tell if the crimp will hold or not.

 Where are ring terminals implemented?

 Ring terminals are implemented by boat builders, repair shops, and everyday boaters on a daily basis.
 They are some of the most popular terminals in use today.
 People use our ring terminals to not only install or repair connections, but they use them in replacement parts as well.
 They are known for their ease of installation and durability.
 When used with the proper tools, our ring terminals can be used to create high quality electrical connections.
 Now that we have covered the basics, let us look at how they are advantageous.